streamnative/mop/docs/using-mqtt-over-websocket.md

 Secure WebSocket connections can be established using the WSS protocol (WebSocket Secure), essentially a WebSocket over a TLS (previously SSL) connection.
 TLS is used to encrypt the data that is sent over the connection, ensuring data privacy and integrity, as well as authentication.

 To use WebSocket over TLS with MQTT.js, you need to change the protocol in the broker address from `ws` to `wss`.
 However, you must also ensure that the broker you are connecting to supports WSS connections and that the port number is correct for WSS.
-For example, EMQX uses port `8084` for WSS connections by default.
+For example, MoP uses port `8084` for WSS connections by default.

 Here's an example of how you might establish a secure connection: